This accessibility statement applies to rochdaletownhall.co.uk

 We've assessed the cost of fixing the following issues.
 We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.

-• There are no issues that are currently being listed as being assessed as a disproportionate burden within the meaning of the accessibility regulations.
+- There are no issues that are currently being listed as being assessed as a disproportionate burden within the meaning of the accessibility regulations.
+We'll list them in this section should there be any.

 Content that's not within the scope of the accessibility regulations